dougeby/IntuneDocs/InTuneDocs/EndUser/using-the-intune-company-portal-website.md

 ---
+# required metadata

-title: Using the Intune Company Portal website ms.custom: na ms.reviewer: na ms.service: microsoft-intune ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title: Using the Intune Company Portal website | Microsoft Intune
+description:
+keywords:
+author: Staciebarker
+manager: jeffgilb
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod:
+ms.service:
+ms.technology:
 ms.assetid: a26d9e3c-8f58-4494-9571-fc88ba91852e

-author: Staciebarker
+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: jeffgilb
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Using the Intune Company Portal website
 The [Company Portal website](http://portal.manage.microsoft.com) is a web page that you can use to manage computers and devices that you have enrolled in Intune.